abcxyz/abc/README.md

 - `default` (optional): the string value that will be used if the user doesn't supply this input.
 If an input doesn't have a default, then a value for that input must be given by the CLI user.

+The input validation `rules` may be skipped with the `--skip-input-validation` flag, documented above.

 An example input without a default: